UK-EU Brexit spat over N Ireland clouds G7 leaders summit - WTMJ

 Associated Press

-The spat has drawn in U.S. President Joe Biden, who is concerned about the potential threat to Northern Ireland’s peace accord.
+U.S. President Joe Biden has gotten drawn into the spat, raising concerns about the potential threat to Northern Ireland’s peace accord.

+The new arrangements, designed to keep an open border between Ireland and its northern neighbor, have angered Northern Ireland’s British unionists, who say they weaken ties with the rest of the U.K. Tensions over the new trade rules were a contributing factor to a week of street violence in April, largely in unionist areas of Northern Ireland, that saw youths pelt police with bricks, fireworks and firebombs.

 “We want the best possible relations with the UK.
 Both sides must implement what we agreed on.
 There is complete EU unity on this,” she said.

-It says Britain must fully implement the agreement, known as the Northern Ireland Protocol, that the two sides agreed and ratified.

 Britain accuses the bloc of taking a rigid approach to the rules and urged it to be more flexible in order to avoid what has been dubbed a “sausage war.”
-U.K. Foreign Secretary Dominic Raab said Saturday that if the EU continued to take a “bloody-minded and purist” approach, Britain would have to act to protect “the integrity of the U.K.”
+U.K. Foreign Secretary Dominic Raab said Saturday that if the EU took a “bloody-minded and purist” approach, Britain would have to act to protect the U.K.’s internal market and ensure that British-produced goods can be sold in every part of the country.

-Johnson’s spokesman, Max Blain said the U.K. wants the protocol to work but that it needs “radical changes.”
+Johnson said some European leaders seemed not to understand “that the U.K. is a single country, a single territory.
+I just need to get that into their heads.”

+“If the protocol continues to be applied in this way, then we will obviously not hesitate to invoke Article 16,” the British leader said, referring to an emergency brake allowing either side to suspend parts of their agreement.
+It is intended for use only in extreme situations, but the EU briefly threatened to invoke it in January amid a coronavirus vaccine spat, to stop doses from Ireland crossing the border.

+Speaking to Channel 5, Johnson said, “I certainly think that the protocol is capable of being used and interpreted…in a pragmatic way or a theologically draconian way.

+“At the moment we are seeing…a lot of unnecessary difficulties,” he said.

-British officials say it’s unlikely the issue will be solved during the G-7 summit, which ends Sunday.
-But Blain said the two sides had agreed to keep talking.
+Despite the tough talk, Johnson said he was optimistic of reaching a compromise, though British officials say it’s unlikely the issue will be solved during the G-7 summit, which ends Sunday.

-Johnson “wants the EU to work with him to find an urgent compromise,” he said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.